 But instead of focusing on a neighborhood in terms of the housing stock, maybe better perspective would be to think about the neighbors, that is, the people.
 Jesus concluded the Parable of The Good Samaritan with a question: "which of these three individuals was a neighbor to the man who needed help?"

-Whether Bungalow Heaven in Pasadena, the 100+ communities of Los Angeles, or our current home in San Luis Obispo, I tend to think of neighborhoods in terms of buildings - the brick and mortar (or, in the case of Los Angeles, the wood and stucco) that I can see.
+Whether Bungalow Heaven in Pasadena, the 100+ communities of Los Angeles, or our current home in Central California, I tend to think of neighborhoods in terms of buildings - the brick and mortar (or, in the case of Los Angeles, the wood and stucco) that I can see.

 Not a bad thing, per se, but I'd like to focus less on buildings, more on what really matters - the people in a community.